 Scarborough home prices are not only among the most expensive in Maine, but Scarborough real estate also consistently ranks among the most expensive in America.

 Also of interest is that Scarborough has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Scarborough is a great place for families with children to consider.
-First of all, many other families with children live here, making Scarborough a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Scarborough has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Scarborough is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Scarborough’s overall crime rate is lower than average for the country.

 Scarborough is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Scarborough in 2010 was $40,269, which is wealthy relative to Maine and the nation.
-This equates to an annual income of $161,076 for a family of four.
-However, Scarborough contains both very wealthy and poor people as well.
+The per capita income in Scarborough in 2018 was $56,863, which is wealthy relative to Maine and the nation.
+This equates to an annual income of $227,452 for a family of four.

 The people who call Scarborough home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Scarborough residents report their race to be White, followed by Asian.
-Important ancestries of people in Scarborough include English, French , Italian, and German.
+Important ancestries of people in Scarborough include English, Irish, French, Italian, and German.

 The most common language spoken in Scarborough is English.
-Other important languages spoken here include French and Other Asian languages.
+Other important languages spoken here include French and Spanish.